awsdocs/iam-user-guide/doc_source/troubleshoot_mfa-u2f.md

 ## I can't enable my U2F security key<a name="troubleshoot_mfa-u2f-cant-enable"></a>

-Consult the following solutions depending on your status as an IAM user or system administrator\.
+Consult the following solutions depending on your status as an IAM user or system administrator

 ### IAM Users<a name="troubleshoot_mfa-u2f-cant-enable-iam-user"></a>